eaneto/ssache/README.md

-concurrently with write operations because while it's sending the commands to the replicas only an offset is updated, after all possible operations are sent to the replicas(with a maximum of 100 operations) the replication process blocks writes to the log, "drains"" all the replicated operations and resets the offset.
+concurrently with write operations because while it's sending the commands to the replicas only an offset is updated, after all possible operations are sent to the replicas(with a maximum of 100 operations) the replication process blocks writes to the log, "drains" all the replicated operations and resets the offset.

 If you need to dump all the stored keys to a file you can either use